stevenroose/covenants.info/content/proposals/template-key.md

 ## Use Cases

-Template Key aims to enable everything that APO does, and to satisfy a useful array of other hashed template use-cases which might have been unduely contrained by CTV (or pre-signed APO output covenants).
+Template Key aims to enable everything that APO does, and to satisfy a useful array of other hashed template use-cases which might have been unduly constrained by CTV (or pre-signed APO output covenants).
 For Ark, it offers hashing modes which include all-but-first input/output.